kyma-incubator/documentation-component/docs/props/render-engines.md

 ];
 ```

-> **NOTE**: For information on how to pass options per group of sources or per single source, read [this](./sources.md#pass-options) section.
+> **NOTE**: For information on how to pass options per group of sources or per a single source, read [this](./sources.md#pass-options) section.

 ### Pass render engines to the component

 The `renderEngines` property is an array of render engines.
 To pass render engines to the component, define an array of render engines and pass it to the global provider of the Documentation component.

 See this example: